-Today, four dairies in the Park are certified organic out of the 18 organic dairies in Marin County.
+Today, five dairies in the Park are certified organic out of the 16 organic dairies in Marin County.
 These dairies contribute more than 22% of Marin County’s organic milk production.
 Organic dairy farming has provided a more stable pricing model, stabilizing the market for dairy farmers in the region.

 Prioritizing a local, carbon-neutral organic dairy farming and food production system that is good for the planet and our communities is now more crucial than ever.
 Climate change, pandemics, wildfires, droughts, and other disasters are threatening all of us.
 We need to continue to make a positive environmental impact to help sustain family farms, protect wildlife habitats and biodiversity, and improve local rural economies while offering access to local nutritious food.